cardillan/mindcode/doc/syntax/BEST-PRACTICES.markdown

 ## Arrays in non-unrolled loops

 When the loop cannot get unrolled for some reason, list iteration loops are generally a little faster than loops using index-based array access.
-When more than a single variable is used, or when the array is modified in the loop, list iteration loops provide much better performance than index-based loops.
+When more than one loop variable is used, or when the array is modified in the loop, list iteration loops may provide much better performance than index-based loops.
 Index-based access may be preferable when the arrays are huge, as a single jump table can be generated for the array to be accessed from multiple places of the program, saving a considerable amount of instruction space.

 Example of simple array access: